L.A. Unified is supporting the social emotional learning development of the District’s earliest school learners

 Los Angeles, Calif. – One of the country’s largest school districts, Los Angeles Unified School District, is expanding a research-based social emotional learning program, Sanford Harmony, this 2017-2018 school year following its initial introduction to the District’s early childhood centers.
 The Sanford Harmony program, which is offered through the private, nonprofit National University and National University System, promotes positive peer interactions and relationships among students through easily-integrated lesson plans and activities that emphasize communication, empathy, critical thinking, collaboration, and problem solving skills.

-The social emotional learning program, based on the vision of entrepreneur and philanthropist T. Denny Sanford, is in various stages of integration in schools around the country, representing more than half a million students.
+The social emotional learning program is in various stages of integration in schools around the country, representing more than half a million students.
 In L.A.
 Unified, the program started to be introduced among PreK students last school year with plans to expand to grades K-5 over the next few years.

 “We are pleased to be collaborating in our efforts to provide our teachers and students with access to this research-based Social Emotional Learning program,” said Dr. Frances Gipson, Chief Academic Officer at L.A.
 Unified.